JurrivhLeon/JurrivhLeon.github.io/_posts/2023-07-09-Meta-Transport.md

 + Bareinboim, E. and J. Pearl (2013a).
 A general algorithm for deciding transportability of experimental results. *Journal of Causal Inference 1*, 107–34.
 + Bareinboim, E. and J. Pearl (2013b).
 Meta-transportability of causal effects: A formal approach.
 In *Proceedings of the 16th International Conference on Artificial Intelligence
   Statistics (AISTATS 2013)*.
++ Tian, J. and J. Pearl (2002).
+A general identification condition for causal effects.
+In *Proceedings of the 18th National Conference on Artificial Intelligence (AAAI 2002)*.